HABS-BRAIN/ai-driller/articles/filtering.md

 # 3.3 Ambiguities of ICA

-ICA has two main ambiguities.
+There are two main ambiguities due to the use of ICA.

 # 3.3.1 Permutation ambiguity